PandaScience/FortySecondsCV/README.md

 ```
 The `sidebar` environment makes sure that at least all text will be positioned
 correctly within the left column (sidebar) of each page.
 If you need something
-more restrictive, e.g. to prevent overflow when using multiple chartlabels, you
+more restrictive, e.g. to prevent overflow when using multiple chart labels,
-can enclose parts of the sidebar content in a `sidebarminipage`:
+you can enclose parts of the sidebar content in a `sidebarminipage`:
 ```latex
 \begin{sidebarminipage}
 	\chartlabel{Bubble Diagram}